folio-org/stripes-components/lib/DateRangeWrapper/readme.md

 `startDateExclude` | function(day) | similar to `endDateExclude`, but applied to the start date DatePicker.

 ## Behavior overrides
-If the internal excluder functions or value getters don't work for some reason, you can supply your own function to take care of the task.
+If the start and end date field names shouldn't be `startEnd` or `endDate`, you should supply your own `startValueGetter` and `endValueGetter` functions to select correct values from final form's state.
 This helps the component be flexible for any scenario.
-Internally, the Wrapper simply stores the value parameter from onChange in its state, but this parameter might be an event where you'd want `e.target.value` to be stored instead.
-So you can use the `end` and `startValueGetter` props like so:
 ```
 // our value-getter to suite our needs:
+const startDateGetter = (values) => values.customStartDateName;
-const getter = (e) => e.target.value;
+const endDateGetter = (values) => values.customEndDateName;

 // in render...
 <DateRangeWrapper
-  startValueGetter={getter}
-  endValueGetter={getter}
+  startValueGetter={startDateGetter}
+  endValueGetter={endDateGetter}
 >
 // ...jsx continued
 ```